-Bail bond service means an establishment that offers to act as a surety and pledges money or property as bail for the appearance of a defendant in court.
+Bail bond service means an establishment that offers surety and pledges money or property as bail for the appearance of a defendant in court.

 Bakery (industrial) means an establishment that is permitted for the production and/or wholesaling of baked goods, but where over the counter or other retail dispensing of baked goods shall be allowed incidental to the main use.